Sunday Music Series

-The Chapel Restoration, 45 Market Street in Cold Spring, is across from Metro-North Station, where free parking is available on weekends.
-This concert is made possible, in part, through Putnam Arts Council’s Arts Link Grant Program, with public funds provided through the New York State Council on the Arts with support from Gov. Andrew Cuomo and the NY State Legislature.
-Special thanks for a generous contribution from Marcelline Thomson, board member.
+The Chapel Restoration, 45 Market Street, Cold Spring, is across from Metro-North Train Station, parking free on Sundays.
+This concert is made possible, in part, through Putnam Arts Council’s Arts Link Grant Program with public funds from New York State Council on the Arts with the support of Governor Andrew Cuomo and the Legislature, and a contribution from Marcelline Thomson, Chapel Restoration board member.

 Here's your chance to hear two great touring bands in The Chapel's intimate setting, both of these groups are making big waves on the contemporary folk and pop music scenes.
 Get there early and enjoy the Chapel's spectacular view of the Hudson River while noshing on delicious Mediterranean food by Pappi's and imbibing in Industrial Arts beer, some of the best local beer available.

 Rainbow Girls are an eclectic folk trio hailing from the golden countryside just north of California's Bay Area.
 Comprised of three unique musical talents - Vanessa May, Erin Chapin, and Caitlin Gowdey - they seamlessly combine soul-touching harmonies, varitextured instrumentals, and poignant lyrical content into an unusually beautiful sonic tapestry.
 Pairing their voices with an ever-changing amalgamation of acoustic and slide guitar, keys, upright bass, voice, harmonica, and an array of more unexpected vocal techniques like beat-boxing and mouth trumpet, they create engaging and emotionally moving live performances.